-A court often does not impose the maximum penalty and sometimes imposes a much lower penalty.
-If you are unhappy with a sentence and wish to make your views known, you can contact the Courts Service (see below).
-You may also want to contact a road safety charity that campaigns on issues around sentencing.
+A court often does not impose the maximum penalty and sometimes imposes a lower penalty.
+If you are unhappy with a sentence and wish to make your views known, you can contact the CPS (see below).
+You may also want to contact aroad safety charity that campaigns on issues around sentencing.

-Sometimes a community sentence, rather than a prison sentence, is given (for adults, this is called a community order, and for youths it is called either a youth rehabilitation order or a referral order).
+Often a community sentence is given, rather than a prison sentence (for adults, this is called a community order, and for youths it is called either a youth rehabilitation order or a referral order).
 This means an offender has to serve their sentence under supervision in the community.

-As part of a youth rehabilitation order, the judge or magistrates can impose a combination of up to 13 different requirements, such as unpaid work on behalf of the community, a curfew or a requirement to attend an offender training course (for example a course on the dangers of drink driving).
+As part of a community order or youth rehabilitation order, the judge or magistrates can impose a combination of different requirements, such as unpaid work on behalf of the community, a curfew or a requirement to attend an offender training course (for example a course on the dangers of drink driving).
 In a referral order, a panel of people from the local community and youth justice workers agree a programme of work to address the young person’s behaviour.
-If an offender fails to comply with the requirements of either order they may have to go back to court and may receive a different sentence.
+If an offender fails to comply with the requirements of either order, they may have to go back to court and may receive a different sentence.